haeuslerjulius/haeuslerjulius.github.io/_posts/2025-11-19-google_review_page.md

 That’s it.

 The whole thing takes less than 15 seconds, and people actually complete it because there’s no thinking involved — the page guides them.

+It's all under haeuslerjulius.github.io/reviews/en, please feel free to check it out and tell me what you think.